How To Grow (Almost) Anything | Spring 2026

 Committed ListenersOptional (for those with Lab access)

-Perform the lab experiment you designed in Part 1 and outlined in the Gel Art: Restriction Digests and Gel Electrophoresis protocol.
+In the wet-lab perform the lab experiment you designed in Part 1 and outlined in this week’s lab protocol “Gel Art: Restriction Digests and Gel Electrophoresis”.

 Part 3: DNA Design Challenge